MoebiusSolutions/confluence-markdown-sync/README.md

     * Each page contains a link to it's real home (Bitbucket, etc)
 * The `README.md` content populates a root page
 * All other pages are nested directly beneath it
+* All page creation/edits will notify anyone monitoring the Confluence space.
+  I haven't figured out how to disable this.

 Installation